 Ongoing Measurement and Analysis

-Independent of your AB tests, you’ll want to keep a close eye on your conversion rates, which you can do by setting up Goals within Google Analytics.
+Independent of your AB tests, you’ll want to keep a close eye on your conversions, which you can do by setting up Goals within Google Analytics.
 Getting good results in a test is a solid start, but it’s a good idea to pay attention to your long-term trends.
 Changes in competition, seasons, trends, demographics, and traffic sources can all have an effect on your conversion rates, so watch for these fluctuations and monitor your performance over time.

 Calculating Conversion Rate ROI